 - Washing: Rinse gently under cold water to remove any dirt or insects.

-- Using: Flowers can be used in salads, teas, or as a garnish.
+- Using: Use flowers in salads, teas, or garnishes.
 They have a sweet, mild flavor.

 - Preserving: Flowers can be dried for tea.